dba vs phd

 Career Outcomes

-• Senior consultancy roles in multinational corporations
+• Senior management consultancy positions

-• Entrepreneurship and high-level advisory roles
+• Entrepreneurship and advisory services

 • University professor or academic researcher

-• Author of scholarly publications and textbooks
+• Author of scholarly books and journals

 Salary Potential